infor-design/enterprise-wc/src/ids-block-grid/README.md

 ## Terminology

 - **Align**: The position of the block grid.
-You can set it to be center, left, or right.
+You can set it to be centered, left, or right.

 ## Feature (With the Code Examples)